joaomatossilva/DateTimeExtensions/README.md

 ## Version History
+v3.8
+- Added Chinese Holidays
+- breaking change: NewYear is now a GlobalHoliday and not a Christian Holiday

 v3.7.2
 - Fixed ar-SA not able to generate holidays on some years
 - Restoring pt-PT holidays from 2016 and on